-Larry Gray, associate professor
+Larry Gray, professor

-Jodie Hogan, assistant professor
+Jodie Hogan, associate professor

-Khaled Sayed, assistant professor
+Khaled Sayed, associate professor

 The Latino Club plans and provides entertainment through interesting meetings concerning the Latino community on and off campus.
 The club offers fun opportunities to build up members’ leadership skills by managing events such as Latin dance workshops, Latino parties to explore the culture more into details and more Latino-related events.
 The club also creates a place where Latino students can get together, while also offering them resources to make their college experience even better.
 One of the goals of the club is to help the wider community embrace the Latino culture in many ways, such as fun events, lectures or even dancing sessions.
 There are also Spanish speaking interaction meetings for those English speaking students who would like to put in practice their Spanish speaking skills.
 The club seeks to make an impact and have a presence at educational sessions, events or lectures that are meant for the Latino community around campus or even in Maryland.

 The Truxal Library on the Arnold campus has a variety of untranslated literature in the permanent collection.
 You will find poetry, short stories, plays and novels in the languages you are studying.
 The information desk staff will help you locate these items.
 There are many language dictionaries in the Reference Area.
 Cassette tapes and CDs are available for use in the library and in some cases available for three-day checkout.
 Take advantage of these language learning tools.

 Our students regularly compete for and win scholarships to study languages abroad.
 A number of our students have won scholarships recently to study Japanese at the Temple University Japan campus in Tokyo, and others have competed for and won U.S. Department of State Critical Languages Scholarships to study Arabic and other critical languages throughout Asia and Eastern Europe.